buildkite-plugins/docker-compose-buildkite-plugin/README.md

 You can use the [environment key in docker-compose.yml](https://docs.docker.com/compose/environment-variables/) to either set specific environment vars or "pass through" environment variables from outside docker-compose.

-If you want to add extra environment above what is declared in your `docker-compose.yml`, this plugin offers a `environment` block of it's own:
+If you want to add extra environment above what is declared in your `docker-compose.yml`, this plugin offers an `environment` block of it's own:

 ```yml
 steps: